unbxd/search-JS-library/docs/CONTRIBUTE.md

 ---

-# Contributing
+## Contribute to this documentation
+If you come across any mistakes or wish to make a contribution to this document, please submit a pull request on GitHub.
+Additional instructions on how to contribute can be found [here](/docs/CONTRIBUTE.md).

+## Contribute to SDK code
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 To contribute to the Unbxd JavaScript search library on GitHub, you can follow these steps: